squeeko/TensorflowProjects/README.md

-# TensorFlow 2 quickstart for beginners
+# TensorFlow 2 Tutorials from Tensorflow.org

-This short introduction uses Keras to:

-Build a neural network that classifies images.

-Train this neural network.

-And, finally, evaluate the accuracy of the model.
+This repo will be used to house tutorials for learning Tensorflow v2